techp-ritik/techP/4. Use Cases/Use Case 01/README.md

 ## Objective:
-The objective of the use is to build a complete real worl application where backend developers can collaborate with frontend developers to complete this application.
+The objective of the use is to build a complete real world application where backend developers can collaborate with frontend developers to complete this application.

 ## Background:
 Our organization relies heavily on a robust and streamlined ticket management system to manage various internal and customer-related tasks efficiently.
 The current ticket management process lacks essential features and fails to meet our growing demands.
 We are seeking a skilled developer to design and implement a comprehensive ticket management system that can handle ticket creation, assignment, tracking, categorization, status notifications, and seamless status updates.